COT-WORLD/FAST-API-APP/README.md

 - **Authentication**: Secure user authentication using OAuth2 and JWT tokens.
 - **Database Integration**: SQLModel and Alembic for database modeling and migrations.
 - **Testing**: Comprehensive unit and integration tests using `pytest`.
+- **OWASP Top 10 Security**: This project incorporates key OWASP Top 10 security practices, such as secure authentication using OAuth2 and JWT, preventing SQL injection through SQLModel, and enforcing proper access control to ensure users can only interact with their own data.
+Tests are included to validate these protections and ensure the application is resilient to common security vulnerabilities..
 - **Containerization**: Docker support for seamless development and production environments.
 - **CI/CD**: Automated testing and deployment pipelines using GitHub Actions and Render.
 - **API Documentation**: Interactive API documentation with Swagger UI and ReDoc.